Simhyeon/r4d/docs/macros.md

 **fileout**

-Fileout literaly saves contents to the file
+Fileout saves contents to the file.
+If truncate is false, non existent file argument is panic behaviour.

 ```
 $fileout(true,file_name.txt,Hello World)
+$fileout(false,file_name.txt,This is appended)
 ===
 ```